hhenson/hgraph/docs_md/quick_start/map_reduce_switch.md

 The combination of ``map_``, ``reduce`` and ``switch_`` provide the basis for dynamic graph construction.
 With ``map_`` de-multiplexing the inputs and ``switch_`` providing the ability to switch between different functions based on a selection criteria.
-Finally the ``reduce`` is able to convert a multiplexed result into an aggregate value.
+Finally, the ``reduce`` is able to convert a multiplexed result into an aggregate value.

 An example of this would be when dealing with a stream of various orders, then each order is de-multiplexed, then using the order-type the order is associated to